ptonner/phenom/README.md

 ## Example

-An example notebook is provided in the `notebooks` folder.
+A complete example of `phenom` usage is provided in the `notebooks` folder as `example.ipynb`.
+Details of the library are outlined below.

 ## Phenotype